-George is an insurance broker.
-Six months ago he arranged car insurance for Kevin, who recently submitted a claim.
+Huan is an insurance broker.
+Six months ago he arranged car insurance for Abeo, who recently submitted a claim.

-The insurer has been obliged to settle the claim but is now exercising its right of recovery against Kevin.
+The insurer has been obliged to settle the claim but is now exercising its right of recovery against Abeo.

-George is disappointed at these events as he had highlighted the significance of the proposal form declaration to Kevin.
+Huan is disappointed at these events as he had highlighted the significance of the proposal form declaration to Abeo.

-The insurer with which George has placed Kevin's business is a branded company within a larger organisation.
+The insurer with which Huan has placed Abeo's business is a branded company within a larger organisation.
 The organisation operates an internal benchmarking policy and makes significant use of internal quality systems.

-- 1. George's involvement in the insurance process will be as - A. an aggregator. - B. a direct marketing channel. - C. a home service agent. - D. an indirect marketing channel. - 2.
-The insurer's action to recover its outlay from Kevin indicates that he has most likely - A. failed to disclose a material circumstance. - B. failed to pay more than one monthly premium. - C. innocently stated a fact incorrectly. - D. not paid his premium. - 3.
-The significance of the declaration on the proposal form which George pointed out to Kevin is that - A. the contract remains in force following a claim. - B. George is indemnified against any adverse consequence of the advice given. - C. the declaration reminds Kevin that all material circumstances must be disclosed. - D. Kevin has received and approved the policy terms and exclusions. - 4.
-The benchmarking policy used by Kevin's insurer means that - A. analysis can be made as to what is contributing to the success of the company. - B. external factors can easily distort the results. - C. it is impossible to achieve a detailed understanding of internal processes and systems. - D. service standards across the industry are compared. - 5.
+- 1. Huan's involvement in the insurance process will be as - A. an aggregator. - B. a direct marketing channel. - C. a home service agent. - D. an indirect marketing channel. - 2.
+The insurer's action to recover its outlay from Abeo indicates that he has most likely - A. failed to disclose a material circumstance. - B. failed to pay more than one monthly premium. - C. innocently stated a fact incorrectly. - D. not paid his premium. - 3.
+The significance of the declaration on the proposal form which Huan pointed out to Abeo is that - A. the contract remains in force following a claim. - B. the declaration reminds Abeo that all material circumstances must be disclosed. - C. Huan is indemnified against any adverse consequence of the advice given. - D. Abeo has received and approved the policy terms and exclusions. - 4.
+The benchmarking policy used by Abeo's insurer means that - A. analysis can be made as to what is contributing to the success of the company. - B. external factors can easily distort the results. - C. it is impossible to achieve a detailed understanding of internal processes and systems. - D. service standards across the industry are compared. - 5.
 The internal quality systems used by the organisation are most likely to be based on - A. analysis of the feedback given on social media. - B. feedback from customer service operatives. - C. a review of customer files. - D. specialist tools used to trawl websites.

-- 6. In addition to Kevin, which other party to the motor insurance contract, if any, has a duty of disclosure?
+- 6. In addition to Abeo, which other party to the motor insurance contract, if any, has a duty of disclosure?

 - A. No other party.

-- B. George only.
+- B. Huan only.

 - C. The insurer only.

-- D. George to Kevin only.
+- D. Huan to Abeo only.